Rana5Ahmed/ATM-Microprocessor/README.md

  Deposit, Withdraw of money and Balance enquiry of an account

 # Features
 Since it is an ATM Machine.
-Initially we declared some saved accounts .
+Initially we declared some existing accounts .
 And doing following operations on that account:
 1. Deposit:

    Saved users can deposit in this atm till his account reach 50.000 $